-The My Future Lifestyle investment programmes aim to grow your money when your retirement is a long way off, then to get it ready for the different ways you can take it when you retire.
-The funds used in the programmes are passively managed to keep costs to a minimum.
+Like My Future Focus, the My Future range of investment programmes aim to grow your money when your retirement is a long way off, then to get it ready for the different ways you can take it when you retire.
+However, the funds used in the programmes are passively managed to keep costs to a minimum.